swiftlang/swift-org-website/server/index.md

 ## Development guides

-The following guides have been developed by the Swift Server work group and the Swift on Server community.
+The following guides have been developed by the Swift Server workgroup and the Swift on Server community.
 They are designed to help teams and individuals running Swift Server applications on Linux and to provide orientation for those who want to start with such development.
 They focus on how to compile, test, deploy and debug such application and provides tips in those areas.